MontrealCorpusTools/PolyglotDB/docs/source/tutorial_enrichment.rst

    Speech rate enrichment requires that both the :ref:`tutorial_syllable_enrichment` and :ref:`tutorial_utterance_enrichment` steps have been completed.

-The final enrichment in this tutorial is to encode speech rate onto utterance annotations.
+One of the final enrichment in this tutorial is to encode speech rate onto utterance annotations.
 The speech rate measure used here is going to to be syllables per second.

 .. code-block:: python